-A gross lack of operational intelligence on enemy planning for the Tet Offensive resulted in the achievement of nearly total surprise by Communist forces.
+In The Tet Offensive: Intelligence Failure in War, James J. Wirtz explained how a gross lack of operational intelligence on enemy planning resulted in the achievement of nearly total surprise by Communist forces.
 U.S. intelligence had correctly identified large buildups along the Vietnamese Demilitarized Zone (DMZ) and the Laotian border, but had failed to accurately forecast the objective of these preparations.

 American intelligence knew that People's Army of Vietnam (PAVN) regiments were within a day's march from Hue and were preparing for an attack — somewhere — yet completely failed to identify the intent and magnitude of the assault.
 There were no reliable human intelligence resources in Hue to identify the several hundred Viet Cong (VC) guerrillas who had infiltrated the city a couple of days prior to the attack in order to facilitate the PAVN invasion.

 On the fourth day of the fighting, the United States III Marine Amphibious Force managed to establish a command post in the MACV compound.
 Two Marine Corps companies were directed to begin the painstaking process of clearing the south side of Hue building by building, through the prepared defenses of a determined enemy.
 With every street a prepared kill zone monitored by snipers, the Marines were forced to adopt novel tactics to attain their objectives, learning through a costly process of trial and error.
 Skilled in the conduct of rural and jungle warfare against hit-and-run ambushes, Marines in Hue now faced urban defense in depth.